zcloy0828/FED_Assignment2_ZhanCheng_Vishal/README.md

 # FED Assignment 2 - Electronics Reselling Website

 ## Project Overview
 This project is a front-end web development assignment focused on designing and developing a responsive website for reselling electronics.
-The website allows users to browse various electronic products, view details, and navigate different product categories with a clean and modern interface.
+The goal of this website is to make the buying and selling process **easy and simple** for users, unlike other selling and reselling websites that have too many buttons, making navigation confusing.
+This website ensures a **clean, minimal, and user-friendly experience**, allowing users to browse various electronic products, view details, and navigate different product categories with ease.

 ## Features
 - ✅ Responsive design for seamless use on different devices.